Midtraining Bridges Pretraining and Posttraining Distributions: Preliminaries

 \subsection{Relationship to Curriculum Learning and Continued Pretraining}

 \paragraph{Curriculum learning} The original definition of curriculum learning focused on gradually increasing the difficulty or diversity of training examples throughout the course of training \citep{elman1993learning, bengio2009curriculum}.
 However, this term has evolved to generally mean any strategic ordering of training data \citep{soviany2022curriculumlearningsurvey}.
-In this general view, it encompasses any training strategy in which the sequence $S = \{(D_i, \mathcal{L}_i, n_i)\}_{i=0}^N$ is designed according to some principled ordering criterion—whether based on example difficulty, domain progression, task complexity, data quality, or other strategic considerations.
-Therefore, midtraining can be viewed as a type of curriculum learning that operates at a distributional level rather than over individual examples: instead of ordering specific training instances by difficulty or other criteria, midtraining strategically organizes different data distributions or domain mixtures across discrete training phases.
-This coarse-grained approach focuses on when to introduce entire types of data during pretraining rather than sequencing of individual examples.
+Midtraining can be viewed as a coarse-grained distributional curriculum; instead of ordering individual examples, it orders data distributions across discrete training phases.

-\paragraph{Continued pretraining} Continued pretraining typically refers to additional pretraining of an already-pretrained model on domain-specific data, where the data distribution shifts completely to the target domain \citep{dapt, scibert}.
-This approach commits entirely to domain-specific data after a certain point in training, potentially losing general capabilities.
-In contrast, midtraining maintains mixed distributions throughout the intermediate phase, preserving general pretraining data alongside specialized data.
-Formally, continued pretraining can be viewed as the limiting case where the midtraining distribution $D_i$ consists entirely of domain-specific data (0\% original pretraining data, 100\% domain data), though our results suggest this pure approach may be suboptimal.
-Implementation details such as optimizer state handling and learning rate schedule may vary, but most often midtraining continues on the original pretraining schedule, preserving optimizer state, while continued pretraining often operates on a new schedule.
+\paragraph{Continued pretraining} Continued pretraining adapts a pretrained model by training further on domain-specific data, typically with a full shift to the target distribution \citep{dapt, scibert}.
+This can improve in-domain performance but risks degrading general capabilities.
+Midtraining differs in that it retains a mixture with general pretraining data during the intermediate phase.
+In our setup, continued pretraining is the limiting case where the mixture weight on general pretraining data is zero.
+In practice, both are often implemented as additional next-token-prediction training, differing mainly in the degree of distribution shift and associated schedule/optimizer choices.